 Network 180 Mental Health & Substance Abuse Services (616) 336-3535 or toll free (800) 749-7720 provides immediate assessment, referral, and support for any kind of mental health or substance abuse problem, including depression, anxiety, stress reactions, family conflicts, suicidal thoughts, mental illness.
 Services available regardless of age, race, disability or income level.

-Fountain Hills Center for Counseling and Consultation (616) 456-1178 offers services to couples, families, individuals, and children in a variety of capacities.
+Fountain Hill Center (616) 456-1178 offers services to couples, families, individuals, and children in a variety of capacities.
 Committed to understanding individuals' unique concerns and to guide them towards a more gratifying life experience.

 Forest View Hospital (800) 949-8439 or (616) 942-9610 provides individualized treatment for a broad range of psychiatric disorders.
 Services include: 24 hour assessment and referral, adult services, child and adolescent services, general psychiatric inpatient, partial hospitalization, trauma, eating disorders, and detox/dual diagnosis.